-This Extraction Plan - Land Management Plan (EP-LMP or Plan) for LW 203 to LW 206 has been prepared in accordance with Schedule 3 Condition 4(h) of the Project Approval and the Department of Planning and Environment (DPE) Draft Extraction Plan Guideline (DPE 2022).
+This Extraction Plan - Land Management Plan (EP-LMP or Plan) for LW 203 to LW 206 has been prepared in accordance with Schedule 3 Condition 4(h) of the Project Approval and the Department of Planning, Housing and Infrastructure (DPHI) (formerly the Department of Planning and Environment [DPE] Extraction Plan Guideline (DPE, 2022).

-The EP-LMP sets out the objectives, performance measures and management actions required to manage the potential impacts and/or environmental consequences of the proposed second workings on land in general above LW 203 to LW 206 (the Extraction Plan Area).
+The EP-LMP sets out the objectives, performance measures and management actions required to manage the potential impacts and/or environmental consequences of the proposed second workings on land in general above LW 203 to LW 206 (the Extraction Plan Area2).
 This Plan forms Appendix B of the Extraction Plan for LW 203 to LW 206 (EP 203-206).

-&lt;sup>1 For full details on the joint venture ownership, refer to the introduction of the Extraction Plan.
+1 For full details on the joint venture ownership, refer to the introduction of the Extraction Plan.

-&lt;sup>2 The area located within the 45° Angle of Draw as shown on Figure 1-1.
+2 The area located within the 45° Angle of Draw as shown on Figure 1-1.

 Document owner: Environmental Superintendent

-Document approver: General Manager
+Document approver: Environmental Manager

-Revision period: 3 years
+Revision period: 5 years

-Revision: 0
+Revision: 0B

-Last revision date: 07 February 2023
+Last revision date: 20 August 2024

-The Ditton Geotechnical Services Pty Ltd (DGS) Mine Subsidence Assessment Report for LW 203 to LW 206 (DGS 2022) (Mine Subsidence Assessment Report) has been used as a basis for developing the performance measures and management actions in response to the predicted impacts on land within the Extraction Plan Area.
+The Ditton Geotechnical Services Pty Ltd (DGS) Mine Subsidence Assessment Report for LW 203 to LW 206 (DGS, 2022) (Mine Subsidence Assessment Report) has been used as a basis for developing the performance measures and management actions in response to the predicted impacts on land within the Extraction Plan Area.
 The Mine Subsidence Assessment Report is presented in full as Appendix J to EP 203-206.